-A corporation that has been marked "Out of Existence" through the acceptance of an affidavit may reinstate with the PA Department of Revenue by confirming with the PA Department of State, Corporation

-Bureau, that the corporation name currently is available for use by calling (717) 787-1057.
-A corporation, which has been marked out of existence/withdrawn, must be reinstated on the Department of Revenue records before its corporate franchise can again be utilized.
-This can be effected by filing corporate tax reports from the date of out of existence status through the end of the last calendar or fiscal period of no activity.
+A corporation considered out-of-existence through the acceptance of an affidavit may reinstate with the PA Department of Revenue by confirming with the PA Department of State, that the corporation name is available for use by calling 717-787-1057.
+A corporation considered out-of-existence/withdrawn, must be reinstated on Department of Revenue records before its corporate franchise can again be utilized.
+This can be effected by filing corporate tax reports from the date of out-of-existence status through the end of the last calendar or fiscal period of no activity.
 The minimum tax is waived for the years covered by these reports.
-Taxpayer's filing the 2008 RCT-101-1 for this purpose must check the reinstatement box found in Step J, Corporate Status Changes, and enter the beginning date of the first tax period in which business resumed (effective date).
+Taxpayer's filing RCT-101-1 for this purpose must check the reinstatement box found in Step J, Corporate Status Changes, and enter the beginning date of the first tax period in which business resumed (effective date).

-IMPORTANT: Foreign corporations who conducted business outside of Pennsylvania while being marked "Out of Existence" with the PA Department of Revenue must provide a five year history of earnings when completing the PA Corporate Tax Report for the first period when the taxpayer resumed PA activity.
+IMPORTANT: Foreign corporations that conducted business outside of Pennsylvania while out-of-existence with the PA Department of Revenue must provide a five-year history of earnings when completing the PA Corporate Tax Report for the first period the tax-payer resumed PA activity.